akeneo/pim-docs/cloud_edition/serenity_mode/index.rst

 Updates and migrations
 ----------------------

 Updates can include **patches** and **new features**.
-We try our best to make them as transparent as possible to end users and are usually applied outside of activity hours.
+We try our best to make them as transparent as possible to end users and are usually applied during time slots of maintenance.

 .. _`A faster way to benefit from Akeneo!`: https://www.akeneo.com/blog/a-faster-way-to-benefit-from-akeneo/